niplav/site/notes_on_pickup.md

 *— [Friedrich Schiller](https://en.wikipedia.org/wiki/Friedrich_Schiller), “Die Schlacht”, 1805*

 I had very big problems when trying to overcome approach anxiety.
+(I have heard that I was not alone in this.)
 Since this seems to be a common problem, it may be worth it to share a method that was successful for me to become more comfortable with it.
 To make progress on that front, I set a goal for several weeks in advance, similar to this:

 * 1st week: Ask 1 guy a day for his number
 * 2nd week: Ask 2 guys for their numbers